 Is an interview required for admission?

-We don't require an interview, but we strongly recommend it.
+We don't require an interview, but we strongly recommend meeting with an admissions counselor.
 You can find out more on our Visit Campus page.

 Is there a required high school curriculum?